SijRa/ml-teams-tech-test/INSTRUCTIONS.md

 ## Context

-In the Archimedes team, one of our typical activities might look like the following:
+In the Turing team, one of our typical activities might look like the following:
 - ingest input data
 - enrich with various external/internal information
 - present the transformed data